SSPC Education & Public Engagement programme

-The SSPC EPE programme is broad and varied, targeting pupils, teachers, parents, grandparents and the wider public.
-We place a particular focus on working with female pupils, those from disadvantaged socio-economic background, and those living in geographical areas with little access to STEM research and activities.
+SSPC’s Education & Public Engagement programme is broad and varied, targeting pupils, teachers, parents, grandparents and the wider public.
+We place a particular focus on working with female pupils, those from a disadvantaged socio-economic background, and those living in geographical areas with little access to STEM research and activities.

 Our team has featured on RTE’s Late Late Show more than 3 times with many appearances on news and radio to tell our story and passion in the area.
 We ran a #Sites4Science campaign that brought science to the city and a Backyard Science challenge for primary school students at home.